jianxunbak/Assignment-3.1/lesson.md

 Why do we need to specify the type of the numeric literal?

-- Without the suffix, the compiler will generally treat a whole number as an int, and a decimal number as a double.
+- Without the suffix, the compiler will generally treat a whole number as an `int`, and a decimal number as a `double`.

 ```java
 // Compiler treats 1.5 as a double